Dindows-Systems/duckinator.net/public/index.md

-All of the following appear to have been successfully migrated, including DNS records at NameCheap:

-* duckinator.net
-* www.duckinator.net
-* anatra.duckinator.net
-* mail.duckinator.net
-* blog.duckinator.net
-* misc.duckinator.net
-* home.duckinator.net

-Email appears to be working, as well!
-This means once I finish rewriting my gallery in ruby the entire migration will be complete.

 ## A little about me ##
 My name is Nick Markwell, also known as duck (or online as "duckinator").
 I have been programming since 2005, and pick up new languages quickly.
 I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) and the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License).